mustafajaved304/Password-Security-Analyzer/README.md

 **Mustafa Mehmood Javed**

 GitHub: https://github.com/mustafajaved304

 ---

+## 📄 License

+This project is developed for educational and academic purposes.

+---

 ## ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project useful, please consider giving it a ⭐ on GitHub.